-Michigan recently modified the administrative rules that change how nonmedical waivers for immunizations will be processed for school/childcare programs.
-The new rule went into effect on January 1, 2015.
+Michigan modified the administrative rules that change how nonmedical waivers for immunizations will be processed for school/childcare programs.
+The rule went into effect on January 1, 2015.

 With Michigan having one of the highest waiver rates in the country, a proactive approach has been established to help inform everyone regarding the benefits of vaccinations and the risks of disease.
 Some counties in Michigan have waiver rates as high as 20.7%.
 This means that more than 20% of the students in those counties haven’t gotten all their vaccines.
 Some school buildings have even higher waiver rates.
 The hope is that the new rule will help answer any questions/concerns one may have regarding immunizations.

-- The new rule applies to all children who are enrolled in a public or private:
+- The rule applies to all children who are enrolled in a public or private:

 - Licensed childcare, preschool, and Head Start programs